thomasjungblut/go-sstables/recordio/README.md

 for {
     _, err := reader.ReadNext()
-    // io.EOF signals that no records are left to be read if err == io.EOF {
+    // io.EOF signals that no records are left to be read, could be wrapped - so always check using errors.Is() if errors.Is(err, io.EOF) {
         break
     }